srl-labs/containerlab/docs/manual/kinds/vr-xrv9k.md

 !!!info
     Default user credentials: `clab:clab@123`

+## Interface naming

+Cisco XRv9k nodes can use the following interface naming conventions,

+- `GigabitEthernet0/0/0/X` or `Gi0/0/0/X`
+- `TenGigabitEthernet0/0/0/X`, `TenGigE0/0/0X` or `Te0/0/0/X`

+where X denotes the port number.

+!!!info
+    Data port numbering starts at `0`, like one would normally expect in the NOS.

+/// note
+You must have at least one data interface defined for the XRv9k boot process to complete successfully.
+///

 ## Interfaces mapping

 Cisco XRv9k container can have up to 90 interfaces and uses the following mapping rules: